Cost-Aware Dynamic Cloud Workflow Scheduling using Self-Attention and Evolutionary Reinforcement Learning: Experiments

 \textbf{VM types and workflow patterns:} We configure the VMs used in CDMWS based on Amazon EC2\footnote{https://aws.amazon.com/ec2/pricing/on-demand/}.
 In line with existing studies \cite{huang2022cost,yang2024dual,yang2022dual}, we use six types of VMs with their respective configurations summarized in Table \ref{Table:1}.
 Following \cite{huang2022cost,yang2024dual}, each type of VM can be leased on demand with unlimited number of instances.
 As summarized in Table \ref{Table:2}, the workflows experimented consist of four popular patterns (i.e., CyberShake, Montage, Inspiral and SIPHT) that are commonly used in recent studies \cite{huang2022cost,xu2023genetic,yang2024dual}.
 Workflows of the same pattern become more complex and difficult to solve as the number of tasks in the workflows increases.
 Based on the workflow size (i.e., number of workflow tasks), workflows are grouped into three categories: \emph{Small}, \emph{Medium}, and \emph{Large}.

 \textbf{CDMWS problem instance:} Following \cite{huang2022cost,yang2024dual}, each CDMWS problem instance consists of 30 randomly sampled workflows corresponding to all the four workflow patterns in Table \ref{Table:2}.
 All workflows in this study are dynamically generated according to a Poisson distribution with $\lambda = 0.01$ to simulate workflows submitted by users across time.
-We set the SLA deadline coefficient\footnote{Notably, in this study, both ES-RL and SPN-CWS are trained with $\gamma = 5$ and tested with $\gamma \in \{1.00, 1.25, 1.50, 1.75, 2.00, 2.25\}$ to evaluate their generalization performance under tighter SLA deadline coefficients.} in Eq. \eqref{eq:SLA deadline} as: $\gamma \in \{1.00, 1.25, 1.50, 1.75, 2.00, 2.25\}$.
+We set the SLA deadline coefficient\footnote{ES-RL and SPN-CWS are trained with $\gamma = 5$ and tested with $\gamma \in \{1.00, 1.25, 1.50,$ $1.75, 2.00, 2.25\}$ to evaluate their performance under tight SLA deadline coefficients.} in Eq. \eqref{eq:SLA deadline} as: $\gamma \in \{1.00, 1.25, 1.50, 1.75, 2.00, 2.25\}$.
 SLA deadlines become more relaxed as $\gamma$ increases, enabling the broker to rent cheaper VMs to execute newly arrived workflows. $\beta(w)$ in Eqs. \eqref{eq:Workflow Model} and \eqref{eq:SLA penalty} is set to $\$0.24/hour$ according to \cite{huang2022cost,yang2024dual}.

 \textbf{CDMWS problem scenarios:} Small-scenario CDMWS problem instances are generated from \emph{small} workflow set.
 Meanwhile, medium- and large-scenario CDMWS problem instances are generated from \emph{Medium} and \emph{Large} workflow sets, respectively.
 For each generation of Algorithm \ref{algorithm:ERL-SPN}, we sample a small-scenario CDMWS problem instance for fitness evaluation.
 During testing, we use 30 small-scenario, 30 medium-scenario, and 30 large-scenario CDMWS instances to jointly evaluate the performance of the trained SPN-CWS.
 Notably, the medium- and large-scenario CDMWS problems instances are not used during training for computation efficiency reasons.
 They are only employed to assess the generalization capability of SPN-CWS during testing.
 In each test scenario, the scheduling policy's performance is calculated based on the average of 30 CDMWS problem instances.